monikaUPF/PraatontheWeb/README.md

 # Praat on the Web
-Web implementation of the entension of Praat for feature annotation available for local use under https://github.com/monikaUPF/featureAnnotationforPraat.
+Web implementation of the extension of Praat for feature annotation also available for local use and downloadable separately from the following repository https://github.com/monikaUPF/featureAnnotationforPraat.

 A tutorial on the use of the basic functions of the web implementation of Praat for feature annotations is available in the following link https://youtu.be/sJXu15Dskjs